Van Wijk (crater)

-Van Wijk is a small lunar impact crater that lies in the southern part of the far side of the Moon.
-It is located to the north-northwest of the huge walled plain Schrödinger, and to the southwest of the crater Fechner.
+Van Wijk is a small lunar impact crater located in the southern part of the far side of the Moon.
+It lies to the north-northwest of a huge walled plain named Schrödinger, and to the southwest of the crater Fechner.

-The rim of this crater has a noticeable outward bulge toward the south, but it is otherwise relatively circular.
-The perimeter remains relatively sharp-edged, with some wear along the north and northwest faces.
-The inner walls slope down evenly towards the relatively flat and featureless interior.
+The rim of this crater has a noticeable outward bulge toward the south, but it remains relatively circular overall.
+The perimeter is mostly sharp-edged, with some wear along the north and northwest faces.
+The inner walls slope down evenly towards the relatively flat and featureless interior of the crater.